ceph/ceph/doc/cephadm/install.rst

 Deploying a new Ceph cluster
 ============================

-Cephadm new Ceph cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and deploying the needed services.
+Cephadm creates a new Ceph cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and then deploying the needed services.

 .. highlight:: console